-Note: For all of Question 8, please draw alternating single and double bonds in your answers to the problems as depicted in the examples of carbohelicene.
+Note: For all of Question 8, please draw alternating single and double bonds in your answers as depicted in the examples of carbohelicene.
 Do not use circles for conjugated π systems.

-A.1Draw the structures of A-C. Stereoisomers should be distinguished.9ptA.2Attempts to synthesize [5]carbohelicene from the same phosphonium salt and an appropriate starting compound resulted in the formation of only a trace amount of [5]carbohelicene, instead giving product D whose molecular weight was 2 Da lower than that of [5]carbohelicene.
-The 1H NMR chemical shifts of D are listed below.
-Draw the structure of D. [D (δ , ppm in CS2, r.t.), 8.85 (2H), 8.23 (2H), 8.07 (2H), 8.01 (2H), 7.97 (2H), 7.91 (2H)]3pt
+A.1 Draw the structures of A - C .
+Stereoisomers should be distinguished.
+9pt A.2 Attempts to synthesize [5]carbohelicene from the same phosphonium salt and an appropriate starting compound resulted in the formation of only a trace amount of [5]carbohelicene.
+Instead, product D whose molecular weight was 2 Da lower than that of [5]carbohelicene was formed.
+The 1 H NMR chemical shifts of D are listed below.
+Draw the structure of D .
+[D (δ , ppm in CS 2 , r.t.), 8.85 (2H), 8.23 (2H), 8.07 (2H), 8.01 (2H), 7.97 (2H), 7.91 (2H)] Зрt

-[5]- and larger [n]carbohelicenes have helical chirality and interconversion between enantiomers of these helicenes is significantly slow at room temperature.
+[5]- and larger [n]carbohelicenes have helical chirality.
+Interconversion between enantiomers of these helicenes is significantly slow at room temperature.
 The chirality of [n]carbohelicenes is defined as (M) or (P) as shown below.